-- if your income or capital has increased - this includes wages, state benefits, private pensions and working and child tax credits
+- Your income or capital has increased - this includes wages, state benefits, private pensions and working and child tax credits

-- if the circumstances of other adults living with you as part of your household change
+- The circumstances of other adults living with you as part of your household change

-- if people move in and out of your home, including you or your partner
+- People move in and out of your home, including you or your partner

-- if you have started work or changed jobs
+- You have started work or changed jobs

-- if you get married, form a civil partnership or start living with someone as if you are married or civil partners
+- You get married, form a civil partnership or start living with someone as if you are married or civil partners

 The DWP share HMRC information about your earnings and private pensions with us.
 We will use this information to make sure that you get the correct amount of benefit that you are entitled to, but it is still your responsibility to tell us about any changes in your family or household's circumstances.
 Do not rely on the Jobcentre Plus, The Department of Works and Pension, the Pension Service or your landlord to tell us of any changes.